 Thus, trait psychology rests on the idea that people differ from one another in terms of where they stand on a set of basic trait dimensions that persist over time and across situations.
-Find some personality tests, Eric has taken and a combined conclusion thereof below.

-Even though Eris has taken a number of personality tests himself in order to evaluate his very own personality traits, he does have his doubts in its results accuracies and would never judge or even hire / fire people solely based on such tests outcomes only.
+Even though Eric has taken a number of personality tests himself in order to evaluate his very own personality traits, he does have his doubts in its results accuracies and would never judge or even hire / fire people solely based on such tests outcomes only.